memor24/terraform-aws/localstack/README.md

 #### Note
-If you want to deploy them for experimentation without the cost directly billed to your AWS, you may use a sandbox AWS environment like [kodekloud AWS](https://kodekloud.com/playgrounds/playground-aws), or you may also use Local Stack that helps with deploying to a local AWS emulated environment.
+If you want to deploy them for experimentation without the cost directly billed to your AWS, you may use a sandbox AWS environment like [this](https://kodekloud.com/playgrounds/playground-aws), or you may also use Local Stack that helps with deploying to a local AWS emulated environment.
 For that, use docker container of localstack:
 ```
 docker run -d localstack/localstack